Realizing the Petz Recovery Map on an NMR Quantum Processor: Experimental Details

-The steps in the DQC algorithm are delineated below. \begin{itemize} \item The system qubit is initialized in the desired input state $\ket{\Phi}$, while the ancillary system consisting of $n$ qubits is initialized in the $\ket{0}^{\otimes n}$ state. \item Following this, a unitary operator $V$ is implemented on the ancillary qubit and the joint state of the system and ancillary qubit, evolving the initial state as $\ket{\Phi}\ket{0}\rightarrow\sum_{j=0}^{d^2-1} \ket{\Phi}V_{j0}\ket{j}$.
+\begin{itemize} \item The system qubit is initialized in the desired input state $\ket{\Phi}$, while the ancillary system consisting of $n$ qubits is initialized in the $\ket{0}^{\otimes n}$ state. \item Following this, a unitary operator $V$ is implemented on the ancillary qubit and the joint state of the system and ancillary qubit, evolving the initial state as $\ket{\Phi}\ket{0}\rightarrow\sum_{j=0}^{d^2-1} \ket{\Phi}V_{j0}\ket{j}$.
 Here, $V_{j0}$ represents the first column of the unitary matrix $V$, determined by the complex coefficients in the unitary expansion of the Kraus operator.
 The remaining columns of $V$ are constructed using the Gram–Schmidt orthogonalization procedure to ensure unitarity. \item A controlled unitary operation $\sum_{j=0}^{d^2-1}U_j \otimes \ket{j} \bra{j}$ is performed on the system qubit with the state of the ancillary qubit acting as control, which transforms the state as

 \item Next, a unitary operation $W$ is applied on the ancillary qubit, which leads to the state evolution

 The elements of the matrix $W$ are uniquely determined based on the choice of the unitary matrix $V$ and are constructed such that the operator $\mathcal{L}_m$ satisfies the relation $\mathcal{L}_{m}=\sum_{j=0}^{d^2-1} W_{m j} V_{j0} U_{j}$. \item An additional controlled unitary operation is implemented on the system qubit, with the state of the ancillary qubit as control, to map the operator $\mathcal{L}_m$ to the Kraus operators $\mathcal{K}_m$.
 This transformation is expressed as